Hiring a Car in Cyprus: A Complete Road Trip Guide

 - Summer travel: good air conditioning is essential, especially from June to September.

 Automatic cars can be more limited than manual cars, so book early if you need an automatic transmission.
+If you are travelling with several passengers, check luggage capacity carefully before choosing the cheapest vehicle.

 Car rental costs

 Car type: Small economy cars are often the most affordable option and are popular for couples and city-to-resort travel.
-Larger family cars, compact SUVs, and automatics typically cost more, especially in peak season.
+Larger family cars, compact SUVs and automatics typically cost more, especially in peak season.

 Seasonal variations: Prices usually rise during the busiest travel periods, especially between May and October, as well as during school holidays.
 Booking early often gives you better choice and lower rates, particularly for airport pick-up and automatic cars.